ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 matter content.
 A linear interpolation between these two limits is applied for soils with SOM content below 130 kg m\ :sup:`-3`.
-For aqueous diffusion in the saturated part of the soil column, we applied (Moldrup et al. 2003):
+For aqueous diffusion in the saturated part of the soil column, we applied (:ref:`Moldrup et al. (2003)<Moldrupetal2003>`):

 .. math::
-   :label: 24.14)
+   :label: 24.14

    D_{e} =D_{0} \theta _{s} ^{2} .

 To simplify the solution, we assumed that gaseous diffusion dominates above the water table interface and aqueous diffusion below the water table interface.
-Descriptions, baseline values, and dimensions for parameters specific to the CH\ :sub:`4` model are given in Table 19.1.
+Descriptions, baseline values, and dimensions for parameters specific to the CH\ :sub:`4` model are given in :numref:`Table Methane Parameter descriptions`.
 For freezing or frozen soils below the water table, diffusion is limited to the remaining liquid (CLM allows for some freezing point depression), and the diffusion coefficients are scaled by the volume-fraction of liquid.
 For unsaturated soils, Henry’s law equilibrium is assumed at the interface with the water table.

+.. _Boundary Conditions:

-19.7.4 Boundary Conditions
+Boundary Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We assume the CH\ :sub:`4` and O\ :sub:`2` surface fluxes